otherm/otherm-docs/README.md

 ### About the oTherm Project
 The oTherm project was initiated as part of discussions in the Renewable Thermal Alliance (RTA).
-With support of an RTA Innovation Grant, the University of New Hamsphire (UNH) began work on data dictionaries.
+With support of an RTA Innovation Grant, the University of New Hampshire (UNH) began work on data dictionaries.
 Subsequently, UNH partnered with the New York State Research and Development Authority (NYSERDA) and the Yale Center for Business and the Environment to secure a grant from the U.S. Department of Energy, Office of State Energy Programs(DE-EE0008619 ) to build a functional prototype.
 The UNH Interoperability Lab has been instrumental in the development work throughout